socomsystems/documentation/admin_manual/configuration_server/external_sites.rst

 Linking external sites
 ======================

-You can embed external websites or documents inside your Nextcloud pages with the **External sites** app, as this screenshot shows.
+You can embed external websites or documents inside your cyfrSpaces pages with the **External sites** app, as this screenshot shows.

 .. figure:: ../images/external-sites-1.png